FrankCCCCC/Simulate-Blockchain-Mining-with-pyhton-/README.md

 # Simulate-Blockchain-Mining-with-pyhton-
-Use python to simulate Ethereum compression data with double SHA, repeat nonce and generate genesis block.
+Use python to simulate compression data with double SHA, repeat nonce and generate genesis block.

 Command:
 py testcase.py